WATERCOLOR FLORALS IN PROCREATE

 We finish the course with a seamless, repeatable watercolor floral pattern!
 Making precise adjustments and completing specific steps in the process, we create a pattern tile that can be reused in Procreate and defined as a swatch in Illustrator or a layer style pattern in Photoshop.
 Full creation and reusage options (Procreate, Illustrator + Photoshop) are shared.

-I help creatives build upon their skillsets to open new artistic and financial opportunities.
+I help creatives build and improve their digital skills to open new opportunities.

-If you’re familiar with Every Tuesday, then you know my love for lettering, design and illustration runs deep.
-In fact, in the last 7 years, I’ve taught over 100,000 students and my tutorials on YouTube have accumulated over 18 million views.
+If you’re familiar with Every Tuesday, then you know my love for lettering + design runs deep.
+In fact, in the last 6 years, I’ve taught over 200,000 students and my design + lettering videos on YouTube have accumulated over 19 million views

 100% Self Paced